Code-Institute-Submissions/newtotech/Readme.md

 - Images of cuisines

 **3. Our chefs**
-- Photos of some chefs
+- Photos of our chefs
 - Background of our chefs

 **4. Our rates**